 A: There is no current comprehensive study into how many hotels in the United States charge resort fees.
 Hotels try to downplay the number of hotels with resort fees but the number of hotels charging a resort fee is exponentially increasing every year.
 As of October 2015, 1,671 hotels charge resort fees.
 This is an increase of 40.3 percent over the 1,671 hotels that charged resort fees in December 2014.
 These numbers are from a October 2015 study by Travelers United.
 A major study has not been commissioned since then.
 There has been an incredible increase in the amount of hotels across America with resort fees in just one year.

 Q: Do resort fees pay for a service?

-A: No. Resort fees are mandatory fees so they are more like a second room rate than an exchange of a service.
+A: No. Resort fees are mandatory fees so they are more like a second hidden room rate than an exchange of a service.
 Hotels with resort fees do not allow a customer to refuse those services in order to avoid the charge.
-Hundreds of hotels with resort fees are not resorts.
+Thousands of hotels with resort fees are not resorts.
 Resort fees are found in many two-star hotels.